brimshot/quickPatterns/README.md

 ### Constant color

-To show a pattern in one color only, use the singleColor() function
+To show a pattern in one color only, use the singleColor() method
 ```
 //Bouncing pulse that's always yellow
 quickPatterns.addPattern(new qpBouncingPulse(8))